Dries Van Langendonck

-Dries Van Langendonck (/nl/; born 30 August 2010) is a Belgian racing driver who competes in the F4 British Championship for Rodin Motorsport as part of the McLaren Driver Development Programme.
+Dries Van Langendonck (/nl/; born 30 August 2010), also known by his initials DVL, is a Belgian racing driver who competes in the F4 British Championship for Rodin Motorsport as part of the McLaren Driver Development Programme.

 Born in Hasselt and raised in Heusden-Zolder, Van Langendonck began competitive kart racing aged eight.
-After a successful karting career—culminating in his victories at the junior direct-drive World Championship in 2023 and European Championship in 2024—Van Langendonck graduated to junior formulae.
-He became the youngest race winner in British F4 history on debut in 2025.
+After a successful karting career—culminating in his victories at the junior World Championship in 2023 and European Championship in 2024—Van Langendonck graduated to junior formulae.
+He became the youngest race winner in British F4 history on debut in 2025, before winning the Formula Winter Series.

 Early life

 Van Langendonck was raised adjacent to Circuit Zolder, near the site of Gilles Villeneuve's fatal 1982 accident.

 Dries Van Langendonck was born on 30 August 2010 in Hasselt, Limburg, Belgium.
-His father, Frank Van Langendonck, is a former kart racer and administrator, and his mother, Ester Meeus, is a businesswoman and medical graduate.
-They own and manage the local Edco Rijschool.
-At a young age, his father built a stand for him and his older brother, Tom, to watch races at Circuit Zolder—adjacent to the family home in Heusden-Zolder.
+His father, Frank Van Langendonck, is an administrator and former kart racer, who was once a teammate of Jos Verstappen.
+His mother, Ester Meeus, is a businesswoman and medical graduate.
+His parents owned and managed the local Edco Rijschool, which his father eventually sold in 2024 to focus on his karting career.
+At a young age, his grandfather built a stand for him and his older brother, Tom, to watch races at Circuit Zolder—adjacent to the family home in Heusden-Zolder, which is located on the corner where Gilles Villeneuve died.

-The brothers first began rental karting in July 2018 at Genk, inspired by fellow Limburg native, and then four-time Grand Prix winner, Max Verstappen.
-His father worked to pay for his karting career prior to his McLaren signing, describing them as "the poorest sloebers in the paddock".
-In addition to cutting his karting career short for financial reasons, he used six hours of daily sim racing to account for missed track-time.
-He has cited Michael Schumacher and Ayrton Senna as his racing idols.
+The brothers first began rental karting in 2017 at Genk; Tom quit competitive karting after sustaining serious injuries in an accident a year later.
+Van Langendonck was initially fearful of karting, further discussing his agoraphobia with Humo in 2026.
+His father worked three jobs to pay for his karting career prior to his McLaren signing, describing them as "the poorest sloebers in the paddock".
+In addition to cutting his karting career short for financial reasons, Van Langendonck used six hours of daily sim racing to account for missed track-time.
+He has cited Michael Schumacher, Ayrton Senna, and Max Verstappen as his racing idols, in addition to George Russell, who he first met as a mascot at the 2019 Belgian Grand Prix.
+He studies online at A-Maze in Beringen, learning English and Italian throughout his international karting career, and travels between Woking and Brussels for exams.
+He was initially managed by 2007 CIK-FIA World Championship runner-up Gary Catt, before Verstappen became his mentor in 2026.